mattmakai/fullstackpython.com/content/pages/examples/flask/flask-views-http-method-funcs.markdown

 against the items in this set.

-These topics are also useful while reading the `http_method_funcs` examples:
+These subjects go along with the `http_method_funcs` code examples:

 * [web development](/web-development.html) and [web design](/web-design.html)
 * [web framework concepts](/web-frameworks.html) and the [Flask framework](/flask.html)